Buying Foreclosure Versus Short Sale Home With FHA Loans

 Many home buyers are under the belief that they can get deals in buying foreclosures and/or short sale homes.
 This is not normally the case.
 Banks are not in a hurry to sell foreclosed homes and take their sweet time in getting back to short sale home buyers.

-- Many home buyers automatically assume foreclosed homes and short sale homes are bargaisn
+- Many home buyers automatically assume foreclosed homes and short sale homes are bargains

 - First time home buyers often wonder the advantages of buying foreclosure versus short sale home

-- There are both advantages and disadvantages on buying foreclosure versus short sale home
+- There are both advantages and disadvantages to buying foreclosure versus short sale home

 - A home being foreclosed on is normally the last resort that is left to a homeowner when they default on their mortgage payments and can no longer afford it or come to terms with his current lender to get a payment agreement established

-- The mortgage lenders normally starts foreclosure proceedings after the mortgage loan borrower defaults on his or her mortgage and after 90 days
+- Lenders normally start foreclosure proceedings after borrower defaults on his or her mortgage and after 90 days

 What Are Short Sales?

 - Many short sale homes can often be purchased below market value

 - Many times, the homes may need tons of work and the home buyer should take this into consideration